MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/v1-migration-guide.md

 ## Namespace Simplifications

-Most of the namespaces before had a deep hierarchy matching 1:1 the directory names in the solution, although this being a common practice it pollute very much the `sk developer` code base, majority of this clean up targets the simplification and shallowing of those references.
-The table below shows some of the changes in the namespaces.
+The old namespaces before had a deep hierarchy matching 1:1 the directory names in the projects.
+This is a common practice but did mean that consumers of the Semantic Kernel packages had to add a lot of different `using`'s in their code.
+We decided to reduce the number of namespaces in the Semantic Kernel packages so the majority of the functionality is in the main `Microsoft.SemanticKernel` namespace.
+See below for more details.

 | Previous Name                                         | V1 Name                                         |
 | ----------------------------------------------------- | ----------------------------------------------- |